Para leerlo en español, clic aquí.

 You’re sick because you have an incurable disease called endometriosis.
 It took me a long time to realize that it’s not my fault I’m sick – I don’t need to judge how I take care of myself, and having endometriosis is not some moral reflection about my character.
 Unfortunately, with diseases like endometriosis that are poorly understood and receive little funding, there’s an abundance of false claims on the internet from misinformed, and sometimes even well-meaning, people on the supposed causes and cures (endometriosis has no cure) for endometriosis.

 - Who is Sampson, and what does he have to do with Endometriosis? – from the Center for Endometriosis

-- Evidence against retrograde menstruation – a detailed post with sources that I made on Instagram
+- Evidence against retrograde menstruation part 1 and part 2 – 2 detailed posts that I made on Instagram

 - Opitz’ mesoblast theory of origin of endometriosis – YouTube video by Dr. David Redwine.